 Algarve Intro > Which resort town? > Top 10 Algarve > 1 week tour > Albufeira

-Summary of the Algarve for Different Types of Holidays
+Summary of the Algarve for different types of holiday

 For families with young children -

-Albufeira, Praia da Rocha, almost all of the central Algarve
+Albufeira, Praia da Rocha, and most all of the central Algarve

 Albufeira, Praia da Rocha and Lagos